ekothe/nzbabynames/README.md

 #> 6    Kaia Female  Maori 2015   NZ    6
 ```

 -   `nzbirths` Data on live births from 1935-2017.
 Data from 1971 includes live births by sex. *Note: Data before 1991 includes New Zealand residents and overseas visitors.
-Data from 1991 includes New Zealand residents only.*
+Data from 1991 includes New Zealand residents only.* (Source: Stats NZ and licensed by Stats NZ for re-use under the Creative Commons Attribution 4.0 International licence.")

 ``` r
 head(nzbirths)